SciML/ExponentialUtilities.jl/README.md

 Apart from keyword arguments that affect the computation of Krylov subspaces (see the Arnoldi iteration section), you can also adjust the timestepping behavior using the arguments.
 By setting `adaptive=true`, the time step and Krylov subsapce size adaptation scheme of Niesen & Wright is used and the relative tolerance of which can be set using the keyword parameter `tol`.
 The `delta` and `gamma` parameter of the adaptation scheme can also be adjusted.
 The `tau` parameter adjusts the size of the timestep (and for `adaptive=true`, the initial timestep).
 By default, it is calculated using a heuristic formula by Niesen & Wright.

+### Support for matrix-free operators

+You can use any object as the "matrix" `A` as long as it implements the following linear operator interface:

+* `LinearAlgebra.mul!(y, A, x)` (for computing `y = A * x` in place).
+* `Base.size(A, dim)`
+* `LinearAlgebra.opnorm(A, p=Inf)`.
+If this is not implemented or the default implementation can be slow, you can manually pass in the operator norm (a rough estimate is fine) using the keyword argument `opnorm`.
+* `LinearAlgebra.ishermitian(A)`.
+If this is not implemented or the default implementation can be slow, you can manually pass in the value using the keyword argument `ishermitian`.

 ## Matrix-phi function `phi`

 ```julia
 phi(z,k[;cache]) -> [ϕ_0(z),ϕ_1(z),...,ϕ_k(z)]
 ```

-Compute ϕ function directly. `z` can both be a scalar or a Matrix.
+Compute ϕ function directly. `z` can both be a scalar or a `AbstractMatrix` (note that unlike the previous functions, you *need* to use a concrete matrix).
 This is used by the caching versions of the ExpRK integrators to precompute the operators.

 Instead of using the recurrence relation, which is numerically unstable, a formula given by Sidje is used [2].